Net Charge Accretion in Magnetized Kerr Black Holes: Conserved Quantities Based (CQB) Criterion

 The second local criterion concerns only equatorial critical points: since the $\theta$-dependence of $n_{\mathrm{u}}$ is only through $\sin^{2}\theta$, the allowed and forbidden regions have a reflection symmetry with respect to the equatorial plane.
 There may be equatorial critical points that merely (dis)connect allowed regions from the two sides of the equatorial plane.
 Such a (dis)connection has nothing to do with global connectivity between the event horizon and infinity.
 Therefore, we are only interested in equatorial critical points that connect two allowed regions which both have existence at the ``north'' (as well as the ``south'') side of the equatorial plane (or in other words -- a critical point that connects two \emph{forbidden} regions from the two sides of the equatorial plane).
 This structure is displayed in panel \textbf{a }of Fig. \ref{fig:critical point orientation} (unlike the situation in panel \textbf{b}).
 Such equatorial critical points satisfy $n_{\mathrm{u},rr}<0$.

 Summarizing the classification analysis above, a critical point will be referred to as a \emph{relevant point} if it satisfies the following two inequalities:

 Among the relevant points, some satisfy $n_{\mathrm{u},b}>0$, which implies that two allowed regions locally disconnect as $b$ is increased at this point in space; see Fig.~\ref{fig:b0 disconnecting 2D maps}.
 We refer to such relevant points as \emph{locally disconnecting points}.
-Likewise, relevant points at which $n_{\mathrm{u},b}<0$, will be referred as \emph{locally connecting points}.
+Likewise, relevant points at which $n_{\mathrm{u},b}<0$, will be referred to as \emph{locally connecting points}.
 Any globally (dis)connecting point must in particular be a locally (dis)connecting point.
-In particular, note that if there is only one locally disconnecting point, it must correspond to $b_{0}$.
+Importantly, note that if there is only one locally disconnecting point, it must correspond to $b_{0}$.

 As mentioned above, in principle there might be ``energetic rings''.
-In this case, there must be at least one globally connecting points -- and also at least two globally disconnecting ones.
-As a matter of fact, based on the local analysis of critical points developed above, we find that there are no locally connecting points.
+In this case, there must be at least one globally connecting point -- and also at least two globally disconnecting ones.
+As a matter of fact, based on the local analysis of critical points developed above, we conclude (by a combination of analytical considerations and empirical findings, which we hope to present elsewhere) that there are no locally connecting points for any point in the $E$ and $\alpha$ parameter space.
 This of course implies that there are no globally connecting points, and thus, there are no ``energetic rings''.
-This means that the entire domain $b<b_{0}$ is allowed, and the entire domain $b>b_{0}$ is forbidden.
+This means that the entire domain $b<b_{0}$ is energetically allowed for accretion, while the entire domain $b>b_{0}$ is forbidden.